Philippine Charity Sweepstakes Office: Before the establishment of the PCSO

+The establishment of the PCSO

 In March 1935, then President Manuel L. Quezon approved Act No. 301 – the law passed by the Philippine Legislature on October 30, 1934, creating the Philippine Charity Sweepstakes Office (PCSO), replacing the then National Charity Sweepstakes.
 Under this law, the new organization was authorized to secure from the National Treasury a loan amounting to ₱250,000.00, the minimum amount required for organizing the office and printing the tickets for the draw.
 On September 8, 1935, the new agency held its first Sweepstakes draw.
 The loan was paid back in less than two months and shortly after the note was signed, proceeds from the sales started coming in.

 Among its beneficiaries then were the Philippine Amateur Athletic Federation (PAAF; today the Philippine Olympic Committee), the Philippine Tuberculosis Society (PTS), the National Federation of Women's Clubs, the Asociación de Damas de Filipinas, the Gota de Leche, the Associate of Manila and the Provinces, the Philippine Islands Council of the Boy Scouts of America, the Asilo para Invalidos de los Veteranos de la Revolución, the Child Welfare Center and other institutions and organizations engaged in charitable and health work, or work for the improvement of the conditions of the indigent Filipino masses.

 Its corporate charter was enacted into law under Republic Act No. 1169 on June 18, 1954, by Ramon Magsaysay.
 It repealed Act No. 430, as amended by Commonwealth Act Nos.
 301 and 546 and by Republic Acts Nos.
 72 and 574.
 In September 1979, Batas Pambansa Blg.
 42 was enacted to raise the fund allocation for the agency's Charity Fund and for the use of unclaimed prizes.

+Modern history (1987-present)

 In 1987, the PCSO launched the small-town lottery (STL) and Instant Sweepstakes, the STL is intended to compete with jueteng, a popular but illegal numbers game that is criticized as a major source of corruption in local government units and was suspended in 1990.